KunstDerFuge/Quaerendo/README.md

 - **They are transparent**

-    Without the guise of anonymity, fact-checkers require experts to hedge their reputations on their fact judgements.
+    Without the guise of anonymity, fact-checkers require experts to stake their reputations on their fact judgements.

 - **They rely on experts**